jrkerns/pylinac/docs/source/topics/image_metrics.rst

   The values provided below are in pixels.
 The following sections show how variants of how to use the metrics using physical units and relative to the center of the image.

-Here's an example of using the :class:`~pylinac.core.metrics.SizedDiskLocator`:
+Here's an example of using the :class:`~pylinac.metrics.image.SizedDiskLocator`:

 .. code-block:: python
   :caption: Search for a disk 100 pixels right and 100 pixels down from the top left of the image

-  from pylinac.core.image import DicomImage from pylinac.core.metrics import DiskLocator, DiskRegion
+  from pylinac.core.image import DicomImage from pylinac.metrics.image import DiskLocator, DiskRegion

   img = DicomImage("my_image.dcm")
   img.compute(